A diagnosis of MND can feel overwhelming. You, your family and everyone close to you will need time to adjust.

 The progression of MND is unpredictable, and varies significantly from person to person.
 Being informed about the disease will enable you to plan your life as best as you can, and we hope you find the information in this section of the website helpful.

-Your MND NZ Field Worker will help you access the appropriate care to manage your symptoms, so that you can live your life as fully as possible.
+Your MND NZ Support Worker will help you access the appropriate care to manage your symptoms, so that you can live your life as fully as possible.

 As difficult as it may feel at first, having open conversations about the impact of your diagnosis can be helpful.
 It may make it easier for everyone to share concerns, now and in the future.